LordSlushii/PlateFlow/README.md

 # PlateFlow
 PlateFlow is a drive-thru solution that uses license plate recognition to identify vehicles and retrieve customer order history.
 Users can order.
-The system also leverages machine learning to provide personalized order recommendations based on past purchases, enhancing speed and personalization for a seamless drive-thru experience.
+The system also through machine earning and ai leverages  to provide personalized order recommendations based on past purchases, enhancing speed and personalization for a seamless and efficient drive-thru experience.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Description of each file uploaded: